-INCLEMENT WEATHER AND EMERGENCY CLOSINGS
+3.22 INCLEMENT WEATHER AND EMERGENCY CLOSINGS

 The Consortium, like any organization, is at the mercy of the weather and other unforeseen emergencies.
 The Executive Director or his or her designee may close the Consortium's administrative offices due to inclement weather emergency on days other than regularly scheduled holidays.
 Should this occur, the Consortium will attempt to notify its employees through reasonable means, including announcements over local radio and/or television stations and, if appropriate, use of a telephone chain.
 Part-time employees may be required to adjust their schedules in a week in which the offices are closed due to inclement weather.
-With prior written authorization from the Executive Director, grantee staff may be permitted to work from home when offices are closed due to inclement weather.
-Any work performed when school is not in session must be authorized in writing in advance by the Executive Director.
+Grantee staff are expected to report to work when administrative offices are open, absent express permission from the Executive Director.
 All Program Site Employees, are subject to the decisions of the School Corporation in which they work regarding closures or delays due to inclement weather and other unforeseen emergencies.
-An employee who regularly visits multiple sites is subject to the decisions of each of the School Corporations in which he or she works, and shall report to work in the School Corporation(s) in which he or she works that are open, even if one or more other School Corporations is closed or delayed due to inclement weather or another unforeseen emergency.
+An employee who regularly visits multiple sites is subject to the decisions of each of the School Corporations in which he or she works, and shall report to work in the School Corporation(s) in which he or she works that are open, even if one or more other School Corporations is closed or delayed due to inclement weather or other unforeseen emergency.
 At the Executive Director's discretion, management employees may be required to report to the administrative offices or to work from home in the event there are closures due to inclement weather that would affect their normal work that day.
 In the case of a delay due to inclement weather, employees should refer to the "Weather Delay Transportation Schedule" for reporting times.

-In case of closing due to inclement weather, employees (including EHS employees) will not be paid for hours not worked unless the Consortium makes an eLearning or professional development opportunity available to employees.
+In case of closing due to inclement weather, employees (including EHS employees) will not be paid for hours not worked.
 If a make-up day is scheduled by the member School Corporation, employees (including EHS employees) will be expected to work on the make-up day and will be paid for work performed.